dream-num/univer/docs/embed-docs-table-like-block-bleed.md

 The host computes bleed against the nearest clipping ancestor.
 If no clipping ancestor exists, the browser viewport is used.

+The algorithm is:

+1. Compute `bodyLeft`, `bodyWidth`, `contentWidth`, `viewportLeft`, and `viewportRight`.
+2. If `contentWidth <= bodyWidth`, render at `bodyLeft` with `bodyWidth`; no bleed offset is active.
+3. If `contentWidth > bodyWidth`, keep the logical line layout at `bodyLeft`, then set the live viewport width to `min(contentWidth, viewportRight - 10px - bodyLeft)`.
+4. Clamp horizontal scroll so the visible content never exposes beyond `viewportLeft + 10px` on the left or beyond the measured content width on the right.

 ### Height

-The Docs block height is driven by the child product's actual content height.
+The Docs block height is driven by the child product's actual content height, not by a fixed embed viewport size.

 For Sheets: